BLOG

 The first is the board’s connectivity options.
 This goes without saying, given that a smart device is largely defined by its connectivity capabilities.

 You’ll also want to make sure the board supports peripherals and desired features.
-These can include common ports like USB or HDMI, buses for serial protocols like I2C and SPI, or pin-outs for pulse width modulation (PWM) devices like dimmable lights or servo motors
+These can include common ports like USB or HDMI, buses for serial protocols like I2C and SPI, or pin-outs for pulse width modulation (PWM) devices like dimmable lights or servo motors.

 Lastly, open source hardware (OSHW) is always a big plus.
 It’s a good sign if schematic and Gerber files — files that show the printed circuit board (PCB) designs — are provided, too.

-Top IoT Boards and Dev Kits in 2023
+Top IoT Boards and Dev Kits in 2025

-Without further ado, here are our top nine IoT boards for product development and rapid prototyping in 2023.
+Without further ado, here are our top nine IoT boards for product development and rapid prototyping in 2025.
 As of the writing of this blog, all of the boards listed come in under the $100 mark.

 What is great about the SOM is that, if the project has enough space and budget, it is possible to just place a SODIMM connector on a host board, and this frees up time to focus on designing the peripherals and larger product.
 This is helpful for two reasons.
 First, everything needed for the MPU to run is hosted on the SOM – just provide main input power.
-Second, Toradex provides the design files for their carrier boards.
+Second, Compulab provides the design files for their carrier boards.
 If they are used as a reference, then it is possible to go back to a known working design should you find yourself debugging your custom design.

 Technical Specs:

-• Memory:
+- Memory:

-• 4GB eMMC for long-term storage, MicroSD
+- 16-64GB eMMC for long-term storage, MicroSD

-• 1GB DDR3L RAM for computing power
+- 1-8GB LPDDR4 RAM for computing power

-• Low Level IO: SDIO, I2C, SPI, UART, PWM, GPIOs, CAN, USB
+- Low Level IO: SDIO, I2C, SPI, UART, PWM, GPIOs, CAN, USB, PCIe x1 Gen 3.0

 Technical Specs: